Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Methodology

 \subsection{Distributional Outcome Regression via Quantile Functions}

 We assume that scalar covariates $(z_1,z_2,\ldots,z_q) \in [0,1]^q$ without any loss of generality (e.g., achievable by linear transformation).
-We posit the following distributional regression model, associating the distributional response ${Q}_{iY}(p)$ to the scalar covariates $z_{ij}$, $j=1,2,\ldots,q$, and a distributional predictor ${Q}_{iX}(p)$.
+We posit the following distributional regression model, associating the distributional response ${Q}_{iY}(p)$ (which is non-decreasing itself) to the scalar covariates $z_{ij}$, $j=1,2,\ldots,q$, and a distributional predictor ${Q}_{iX}(p)$.
 We will refer to this as a distributional outcome regression via quantile functions (DORQF).